adrzystek/Hex-Fusekipedia/README.md

 Hex is a strategy board game for two players invented independently by a Danish mathematician Piet Hein and a Nobel laureate John Nash.
 In spite of having very simple rules, the game has deep strategy, sharp tactics and a profound mathematical underpinning related to the Brouwer fixed point theorem.
 </p>
 <p align="justify">
-Rules of the game are pretty straightforward - players alternate placing pieces on unoccupied spaces in an attempt to link opposite sides of the board in an unbroken chain.
+Rules of the game are straightforward - players alternate placing pieces on unoccupied spaces in an attempt to link opposite sides of the board in an unbroken chain.
 One player must win; there are no draws.
 </p>
 <p align="justify">
 Surprisingly, apart from a few rules of thumb, there is very little information about how the game should be played.
 The project Hex Fusekipedia aims to at least partially fill the gap of human unawareness in this matter.
 This simple application written in Python collects games from all championship tournaments played on Little Golem server which gathers top hex players.
 Based on these pieces of data, the application shows a variety of opening moves with their follow-ups played by the best players.
 Additional information (e.g., concerning the win ratio for a particular move) is also provided.
 Everything is wrapped in an user-friendly GUI (made with tkinter package).